Central Dalmatia

 Vis

-Vis is one of the most beautiful and secluded spots in Central Dalmatia, with its dramatic mountains and crystal-clear waters.
+Vis is one of the most beautiful and secluded spots in Central Dalmatia.
+It has dramatic mountains and crystal-clear waters.

 Take a trip to Stiniva Beach.
 Its sandy coves and hidden caves are perfect for swimming.
 Check out the Blue Cave, an incredible natural rock formation near Komiza that’s only accessible by boat.